qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 In the :guilabel:`priority` section you can define the priority with which labels are rendered for all three vector layer types (point, line, polygon).
-This placement option interact with labels of the other vector layers in the map canvas.
+This placement option interacts with the labels from other vector layers in the map canvas.
 If there are labels from different layers in the same location, the label with the higher priority will be displayed and the others will be left out.

 Rendering menu
 --------------